 You will incur immediate and substantial dilution as a result of this offering.
-After giving effect to the assumed sale by us of 5,000,000 shares of our common stock in this offering at the combined public offering price of \$1.10 per share of common stock, Class C Warrant and Class D Warrant, assuming conversion of all shares of Series F Preferred Stock into shares of common stock, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, investors in this offering will suffer an immediate dilution of \$0.48 per share.
+After giving effect to the assumed sale by us of shares of our common stock in this offering at the assumed combined public offering price of \$ per share of common stock and warrant, the last reported sale price of our common stock on The Nasdaq Capital Market on , 2023, assuming conversion of all shares of Series F Preferred Stock into shares of common stock, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, investors in this offering will suffer an immediate dilution of \$ per share.
+The final public offering price will be determined through negotiations between us and the underwriters in the offering and may be at a discount to the current market price.
+Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.
 Furthermore, if the underwriters exercise their option to purchase additional shares of common stock and/or warrants to purchase shares of common stock, you will experience further dilution.

 If we issue additional common stock, or securities convertible into or exchangeable or exercisable for common stock, our stockholders, including investors who purchase shares of common stock in this offering, may experience additional dilution, and any such issuances may result in downward pressure on the price of our common stock.
 We may not be able to sell shares or other securities in any other offering at a price per share that is equal to or greater than the price per share paid by investors in this offering, and investors purchasing shares or other securities in the future could have rights superior to existing stockholders.
-See the section entitled "Dilution" below for a more detailed discussion of the dilution you will incur if you purchase common stock in this offering.
+See the section entitled "Dilution" below for a more detailed discussion of the dilution you will incur if you purchase common stock in this offering